-The first-level provisions for the default of a member are stipulated in article 79 of Law No. 3606/2007, article 20, 21 and 30 of Law No. 4569/2018, article 41 of Regulation (EU) 909/2014, article 1 of Law No. 2789/200.
+The first-level provisions for the default of a member are stipulated in article 79 of law N.3606/2007, article 20, 21 and 30 of law N.4569/2018, article 41 of regulation (EU) N.909/2014, article 1 of law N.2789/200.
 The law grants the system operator, i.e. the entity who is authorised by the HCMC to provide clearing/CCP or settlement services, specific rights in dealing with a participant's default, including the right to forfeit any collateral or guarantees that have been provided by the member, as well as the right to assign the accounts of the defaulting member to other participants.
 The law stipulates that the defaulting member is not allowed to continue operations and the system operator must immediately notify the HCMC about the default and the remedial measures that it has taken.
 As ATHEXCSD is the designated DSS operator, it is bound by the provisions of the law.